Professor Layton and the Last Specter

 test_bg.ci and test_obj.ca/AP00.lp in mini are graphics meant for testing the 'Toy Train' minigame.

 A graphic to test the upper-screen maps in the London Life minigame.
 This image shows up multiple times within the files.

 Fantasy Life is a life-sim game co-developed by Brownie Brown and Level-5.
 After its DS version, which had sprite art heavily reminiscent of Mother 3, was cancelled (a 3D, polygonal 3DS version was released in December 2012), its assets were reworked as a bonus mode for Last Specter, with completely different gameplay and controls from the usual Layton games.
 It also featured cameos from other Layton games.

 London Life can be accessed from the main menu, from a fourth option, much like the bonus chapter from Diabolical Box's JP version.
-It was made available from the start in the US release, whereas it is unlocked by clearing the main story in the JP version.
+It was made available from the start in the US and Australian versions, whereas it is unlocked by clearing the main story in the JP version.
 Its files were completely removed from all European versions, including the UK version, likely to avoid a delayed release from having to translate its text into multiple European languages.
 The button in the in-game menu to access London Life was dummied out from the EU versions as well.

 Japanese Fish Minigame

 Get a screenshot or video of the Japanese version of this minigame.

 Not unlike the Parrot minigame from the third game, the Fish minigame was completely changed in the localized versions.
 Granted, the original version of it was untranslatable: it required you to get specific words by feeding other words to fish so that they would “alter” them in different manners.

 In the US/EU versions, the fish move diagonally and are reflected by walls and bubbles placed by the player, with the goal being to make them move in a way that crosses all of the coins placed in the level.

 |This page or section needs more images. |